Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 Why would you need to print a paper claim?

-Secondary Claims That Require EOB: In many cases, a secondary claim requires a copy of the EOB from the primary payer, and therefore can not be submitted electronically.
+Secondary Claims That Require EOB: In some cases, a secondary claim requires a copy of the EOB from the primary payer, and therefore can not be submitted electronically.
 You will need to print out the claim and staple a copy of the EOB to it.

 Generate HCFA 1500 Forms

 hcfa program when you need to print an entire batch of paper claims.
+As

 When you run

-hcfa, you are first presented with a list of batches:
+hcfa, you are first presented with a list of batches.

-What are the "Z_ECS" Lines for?: The
+What are the ECS Batch Lines For?: The

-hcfa program can generate paper claims for any set of tags waiting to be submitted.
+hcfa program can generate paper claims for any set of claims waiting to be submitted.
 You can even print out claims that are supposed to be submitted electronically by selecting one of the “Z_ECS” lines listed in

 oops and print the claims you need one at a time.